-You just bought a brand new television and the sound quality isn't what you expected so what do you do?
+You just bought a brand new television and the sound quality isn't what you expected.
+So, what do you do?
 You get a sound bar of course!
-The problem with television speakers is that they simply get the job done.
-They often don't deliver the louder, fuller, and richer sound one desires especially for the movie watching experience.
+The problem with television speakers is that they simply don't get the job done.
+They often don't deliver the louder, fuller, and richer sound one desires, especially for the movie watching experience.

 Luckily, this is where the BlitzWolf BW-SDB1 sound bar comes to the rescue.
-For the past few weeks, I have been testing out this sound bar.
-I have an existing Sony TV and it comes with a smaller sound bar that has been used for experience.
+For the past few weeks, I have been testing out this product.
+I have an existing Sony TV and it comes with a smaller sound bar that has been used for comparison.
 Whether you have an existing sound bar or not, today we will figure out if it is ultimately worth the money.

 35.4 x 23.4 x 1.7 inches